ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-other/index.md

 ## Suppressing Top Level Aggregations

 When aggregations are present, the grid also aggregates all the top level rows into one parent row.
 This total aggregation is not shown in the grid so a speed increase can be produced by turning this top level aggregation off by setting `suppressAggAtRootLevel=true`.
-It is the intention that a future release of the grid will allow exposing the top level aggregation hence why this feature is left in.

 ## Next Up